MD-CWI/afivo-streamer/CONTRIBUTING.md

 * Improving the documentation is very much appreciated
 * For major changes, perhaps first get in touch to see how to best implement them
 * Try to write standard Fortran, see e.g. http://amrvac.org/md_doc_code_style_guide.html
-* It's a good habit to include short Doxygen comments into your code
+* Please include short Doxygen comments into your code, for example to describe what a subroutine does